 IN SEARCHING OF TYLE (TYLIS).
 PROBLEMS OF LOCALIZATION

-Dr. Metodi Manov (National Institute of Archaeology with Museum by Bulgarian Academy of Sciences, Sofia)
+Dr. Metodi Manov (National Archaeological Institute with Museum by Bulgarian Academy of Sciences, Sofia)

 The place and the role of the Celtic state in Thrace, established about 277 BC by one of the chieftains of the Celtic hordes, invaded the Balkan Peninsula between 279 and 277 BC – Comontorius, continues provoking sharp disputes in the contemporary historiography.
 The opinions imposed in recent years concerning the localization of this Celtic state in the hinterland of Byzantium were put lastly to serious corrections surely based on well dated archaeological materials, found on the territory of today Bulgaria.
 Also new observations and definite conclusions were made recently based on very well documented, precisely localized and dated numismatic materials.
 Because of these facts together with the very careful using of scarce data in the ancient authors, the new studies must give new directions of scholarly searches concerning the presence of a powerful Celtic state in Thrace.